 Brazil suspends trials of China's Sinovac COVID-19 vaccine due to 'adverse effect'

-RIO DE JANEIRO, Nov 9 (Reuters) - Brazil's health regulator Anvisa said on Monday it had suspended clinical trials for China's Sinovac coronavirus vaccine, due to a "severe adverse effect" that took place on Oct.
-29.
+RIO DE JANEIRO, Nov 9 (Reuters) - Brazil's health regulator said on Monday it had suspended clinical trials for China's Sinovac coronavirus vaccine, due to a "severe adverse effect" that took place on Oct.
+29 but did not immediately provide further details.

+Sao Paulo's medical research institute Butantan, which is conducting the Sinovac trials in Brazil, said it "was surprised" by the decision and would hold a news conference on Tuesday at 11 a.m. local time (1400 GMT).

-Anvisa did not provide more details, such as whether the incident took place in Brazil - where trials are being conducted - or in another country.
+The health regulator, Anvisa, did not specify whether the incident took place in Brazil - where trials are being conducted - or in another country.
 It also did not say why news of the October event was being communicated only now.

 ((marcelo.rochabrun@thomsonreuters.com; +55 11 5644 7768;))